SanjeevM2004/EEG_research/models/riemann/README.md

 ### 1. Minimum Distance to Mean (MDM)
 **File**: [`mdm.py`](mdm.py)
-A classifier that assigns a sample covariance matrix *C* to the class *k* whose mean covariance *C̄_k* is closest in terms of Riemannian distance:
+A classifier that assigns a sample covariance matrix to the class whose mean covariance is closest in terms of Riemannian distance.

-> k_hat = argmin_k δ_R(C, C̄_k)

-where *δ_R* is the affine-invariant Riemannian metric.

 ### 2. Tangent Space Logistic Regression (TSLR)
 **File**: [`tslr.py`](tslr.py)
-Projects SPD matrices into the tangent space at the geometric mean *C_ref*.
+Projects SPD matrices into the tangent space at the geometric mean.
 The tangent vectors are then classified using standard Logistic Regression.

-> S_i = Log_Cref(C_i)

 This allows the use of Euclidean linear classifiers on curved manifolds.

 ### 3. Covariance CNN (CovCNN)
 **File**: [`covcnn.py`](covcnn.py)